 Moonstone Beach Bar & Grill is the place for a tasty seafood dinner with an ocean view.
 If weather permits, grab a table on the outdoor patio.
 But even from the inside, you’ll get great views.
 Then, after dinner, cross the street to Moonstone Beach for a sunset walk on the sand.

 Where To Shop In Cambria

 Between walks along the beach and delicious meals, don’t forget to allow time for shopping.
-Cambria has plenty of charming boutiques and galleries to explore, most of which are located along Main Street.
+Downtown Cambria has plenty of charming boutiques and galleries to explore, most of which are located along Main Street.

 Located in Cambria’s West Village, Ephraim Pottery sells pottery and tile, mostly crafted by local artists.
 This is the place to go if you’re looking for a handmade gift for someone special.

 Cambria Nursery and Florist is the ideal stop for gardeners.
 The grounds feature lovely gardens as well as several small shops.
 If you live in the area, you can pick up some plants or garden decor to take home.
 But even if you’re coming from farther away, this is a great spot to get ideas.
 It’s an especially fun place to visit around Christmas.

 You’ll find Spellbound Herbs in one of Cambria’s oldest buildings, dating to the 1870s.
 Start by exploring the rooms, books, candles, potpourri, and gift items.
 Then stroll through the gardens, where you’ll find herbs and flowers.

 14. Linn’s Gourmet Goods

 If you want to take home some delicious food items, then Linn’s Gourmet Goods is the place.
 There’s a wide selection of jellies, jams, syrups, cooking sauces, and baking mixes.
 And if you loved Linn’s Easy As Pie Cafe, then you can check out their freezer section with ready-to-bake fruit and savory pies.